how hip-hop became the most exciting space for fashion experimentation

 Still from A$AP Rocky's Fukk Sleep

-From the first minute I started watching the Diana Kunst-shot A$AP Rocky video for Fukk Sleep, I silently prayed that it wasn’t going to be a Calvin Klein fashion film.
+From the first minute I started watching the Diana Kunst-shot A$AP Rocky video for " Fukk Sleep", I silently prayed that it wasn’t going to be another fashion film.
 By fashion film I mean that all narrative and substance would be drained to make space for fashion and fashion only.
 I silently prayed that Rocky wasn’t going to be overshadowed by the clothes.
 He wasn’t, but the overall effect of the styling in the video was reminiscent of that of a fashion editorial in an independent youth magazine.

-Personally the last video which left me with the same feeling of fashion editorial was Rihanna’s Bitch Better Have My Money which was styled by Mel Ottenberg, the man behind the Rihanna Fashion Effect – anything she wears becomes instantly cooler, infinitely copied.
-Fukk Sleep was styled by A$AP Rocky’s stylist Matthew Henson, and Matthew Josephs, the long time collaborator of FKA Twigs.
+The last video which left me with the same feeling of a fashion editorial was Rihanna’s " Bitch Better Have My Money" which was styled by Mel Ottenberg, the man behind the Rihanna Fashion Effect – anything she wears becomes instantly cooler, infinitely copied. " Fukk Sleep" was styled by A$AP Rocky’s stylist, Matthew Henson, and Matthew Josephs, the long time collaborator of FKA Twigs.
 Both videos found the right balance between fashion and narrative.
 It’s all about balance.
 When the clothes overwhelm the narrative and the artists involved, it turns into a fashion film, an unexciting four minute advert.
 A more recent example of the blending of hip-hop and high fashion might be Beyonce and Jay Z taking over Le Louvre in coordinated looks, Versace Couture dress for her, double breasted suits with no shirt for him.

 But Hip-hop and luxury fashion have always made good bedfellows.
-From Busta Rhymes’s 2001 Pass The Courvoisier to Lil Pump’s Gucci Gang, product placement in lyrics is nothing new.
-It’s been an undeniable fact of the genre for almost two decades of it.
+From Busta Rhymes’s 2001 " Pass The Courvoisier" to Lil Pump’s " Gucci Gang", product placement in lyrics is nothing new.
+It’s been an undeniable fact of the genre for almost two decades.
 I was recently on the phone with my 20-year-old nephew, who is passionate about the scene and hip-hop culture, and asked him what he thought of product names in lyrics and he admitted he didn’t even pay attention to them because they’re so ubiquitous, the way a fish doesn’t pay attention to water.
 Bragging about your successes or rapping about your ambitions and hustle is part of the hip-hop narrative and that includes mentioning expensive watches, luxury brands and other tropes of the highlife.